Cocoon Kin Kid’s Club - Information for Enrolled Families

 **Minecraft Education may be facilitated for a short time during the session for those with a device, to provide an option for those with a gaming and technology interest or a need for regulation.

-^ There are so many health benefits of being bare footed and this is encouraged, however this may not be safe in some outdoor areas and shoes will always be required for hot ground and unsafe surfaces outdoors.
-Children are welcome to arrive barefoot and remain barefooted in our indoor and gated outdoor area.
+^ There are so many health benefits of being bare footed and this is encouraged, however this may not be safe in some outdoor areas and shoes will always be required for hot ground, bush walks and unsafe surfaces outdoors.
+Children are welcome to arrive barefoot and remain barefooted in our indoor and outdoor grassed area.